-Yes, there are two subregions in FLX -the millenial abreviation for Finger Lakes AVA- : Seneca Lake AVA and Cayuga Lake AVA.
-There are more than 30 wineries on each subregion, for this reason you need time and good planning when visiting.
-When I visited, back in 2018, I just had time to visit the Seneca Lake AVA wine trail and not even then visited all their wineries.
+There are two sub regions in FLX: Seneca Lake AVA and Cayuga Lake AVA.
+There are more than 30 wineries on each sub region.
+For this reason you need time and good planning when visiting.
+The first time I visited was in 2018.
+I just had time to visit the Seneca Lake AVA wine trail and not even then visited all their wineries.
 Thereafter, I am only sharing a few and limited recommendations of the ones I visited.
 However, keep reading and scrolling down since I am leaving you on this post, some links to amazing articles of experts in the area that pretty much contain all the information that you need if you ever find yourself wanting to visit the area.

 Seneca Lake AVA Wine Trail

 What a beautiful winery!
-They have an amazing tasting room that holds more than 20 tables which makes it perfect to celebrate a big wedding here.
+They have a huge and amazing tasting room.
+It can host more than 20 tables which makes it perfect to celebrate a big wedding here.
 They have a beautiful terrace with an amazing view to their vineyards.
 They have small cheese plates and fresh oven baked pizza that pairs perfectly with their bold reds.
 Grab a bite, take the tasting outside and enjoy the view.

 The best American Riesling that I have ever had.
 The tasting room is cozy and modern, the service is stunning.
-You will have a one on one experience and they will pour to you amazing Rieslings from different vintages and different vineyards in within the same producer.
+You will have a one on one experience.
+They will pour to you amazing Rieslings from different vintages and different vineyards in within the same producer.
 They will explain their terroir and you will fall in love with their reds as well.
 Their vineyards are not easily accessible as those on other wineries but still you can walk through them.

 I loved their Cabernet Franc.
 Yes their Riesling has been perfectioned by three generations but they are doing a remarkable job also with the Lemberger.
-They have a cozy tasting room in the patio at the vineyard level where you can sip and enjoy the view.
-My recommendation: take the tasting outside and walk through their vineyards.
+They have a cozy tasting room in the patio at the vineyard level.
+My advice here will be do the tasting in the patio, sip and enjoy the view.
 You will feel inspired as you can oversee the Seneca Lake.

 - Need more recommendations on vineyards to visit if you love red wine? please read this article from the experts on winetravel : winetraveler.com